davidhariri/site/pages/Links.md

-Here are links to people and projects that I find inspiring.
+Here are links to people and things that I think are worth knowing about.

 ### Projects